Passenger Name Records: the challenges of identification and authentication

-More than 10 years after the events of September 11, 2001, the European Commission realized that certain non-EU countries – the United States, Canada, Australia – had a mine of information on passengers following agreements negotiated on the transmission of travel data.
+More than ten years after the events of September 11, 2001, the European Commission realized that certain non-EU countries – the United States, Canada, Australia – had a mine of information on passengers following agreements negotiated on the transmission of travel data.

-Sadly, until that point, the European Union had no proactive strategy even though booking systems can highlight risk factors.
+Sadly, the European Union had no proactive strategy until that point even though booking systems can highlight risk factors.

 Advance Passenger Information